 How long does a reverse mortgage take to close?
 Can it be completed in a month or less?

-We have had many that have been completed in this time-frame but I have to be honest with you, all the stars have to align just right or it will not close in the 30 days and especially at this time of the year.
-Let me tell you why.
+We have had many reverse mortgage closings completed within 30 days, but I have to be honest with you: all the stars have to align just right, or it will not close in the 30 days, especially at this time of the year.
+Let me explain…

-Every borrower has to have the HUD mandated counseling before we can do very much with your loan and many states also have counseling requirements.
-If your counseling has not been completed, then you have to get an appointment and that is sometimes easier to do than others.
+Every borrower has to have the HUD mandated counseling before we can do much with their loan, and many states also have counseling requirements.
+If your counseling has not been completed, you have to get an appointment, which is sometimes easier to do than others.

-Right after HUD made the announcement that they were going to change the program in 9/2017, counseling agencies were jammed and appointments were harder and harder to get.
-It is much easier to get an appointment now, but in some states, there are other requirements such as no application until after the counseling or as in CA, a 7 day cooling off period during which time the lender can do nothing on the loan.
+Right after HUD announced that they would change the program in 9/2017, counseling agencies were jammed and appointments were harder to get.
+It is much easier to get an appointment now, but in some states, there are other requirements, such as no application until after the counseling or, as in California, a 7-day cooling-off period when the lender can do nothing on loan.

-That means if you live in California or one of these other states and it takes just 2 days to get an appointment, you are dead in the water until after you receive the counseling and in California, that’s 9 days into that 30 day time frame already and the lender has not been able to really start the loan by law.
+That means if you live in California or one of these other states.
+It takes just 2 days to get an appointment; you are dead in the water until after you receive the counseling, and in California, that’s 9 days into that 30-day time frame already, and the lender has not been able to start the loan by law.

 Your Location Matters

-We just came out of Hurricane season and were greatly impacted by two massive hurricanes as well as the many wildfires throughout the western United States.
+We just came out of Hurricane season and were significantly impacted by two massive hurricanes and the many wildfires throughout the western United States.

-And finally, through it all, when the pieces do fall into place (the borrower does have their counseling already done, they return their signed application without delay and the service providers hit no delays), we have loans that do close in less than 30 days quite often.
+And finally, through it all, when the pieces fall into place (the borrower does have their counseling already done, they return their signed application without delay, and the service providers hit no delays), we have loans that close in less than 30 days quite often.

-The problem is, we can’t tell you which loans in advance will be those lucky loans.
-We never know when an old lien will show up on your title that might take a while to track down the lender and remove, when the appraiser will call us and tell us that he/she can’t find any sales and it “going to take a while”, when HUD will suddenly make an unannounced change that sends the entire industry into a frenzy (as it did in September of this year) or when a natural disaster will strike.
+The problem is we can’t tell you which loans in advance will be those lucky loans.
+We never know when an old lien will show up on your title that might take a while to track down the lender and remove, when the appraiser will call us and tell us that they can’t find any sales and it is “going to take a while,” when HUD will suddenly make an unannounced change that sends the entire industry into a frenzy (as it did in September of this year) or when a natural disaster will strike.

-Therefore I always like to be honest with folks and tell them that yes, the loan can close in 30 days and many do but you are better off planning for 45 and even then, if some unforeseen circumstances arise that delay your title or appraisal, it could take longer.
+Therefore, I always like to be honest with folks and tell them that yes, the loan can close in 30 days, and many do, but you are better off planning for 45.
+Even then, if some unforeseen circumstances arise that delay your title or appraisal, it could take longer.